epartment/magento-2-ci/README.md

-# Using the Docker Image in GitLab CI
+# Gitlab Ci Pipeline Image With and Without NodeJS

 This Docker image is designed to be used in GitLab CI pipelines.
 It contains the necessary tools and dependencies for building and testing your project.